Need to talk? Call 1800 882 436.

 • teach your child good hygiene — this helps prevent infections

-• help your child eat healthily
+• help your child to eat healthily — to help fight infections

 Complications of hearing loss